 - travel expenses (for example to an archive office or museum)

-All communications concerning the bursary should be sent to the Secretary of the KAS Education Committee: email@example.com
+All communications concerning the Bursary should be sent to firstname.lastname@example.org.

 Download the Information pack which contains: